tsfu/airlog/README.md

 ## Introduction
 AirLog is an air travel log tool.
 It keeps track of and visualizes your past trips in the air (flights logging).

 On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, was shutting down.
 I then decided to create something similar but simpler with the help of ChatGPT.
-This will combine web development, UI design, and GIS stuff, which are the topics I am most interested in.
+This project combines web development, UI design, and GIS stuff, which are the topics I am interested in.

 The design and idea of this site is inspired by `App In the Air`  and `Flighty`.
 This app is my personal project only.
 Not for commercial use.

 ## Usage
 This is a pure frontend project.
 I use CDNs for JS libraries instead of node modules.
 There is no server-side code(nodeJS, npm, express, sqlite, etc).
-Also, to keep it simple, there is no framework in use.
+Also, to keep it simple to start with, there is no MVC framework in use(may move to React or Angular later).
 Therefore, this app does not store your data on a server.
 Your trips are stored client-side (in your browser) only.
 This is not likely to change in the short term.

-This UI app is hosted on Github Pages (no server-side code supported).
+This UI app is hosted on Github Pages (where server-side code is not supported).
 You may visit the app here: [AirLog](https://tsfu.github.io/airlog/).

 To test the app locally, you may use `git clone` to grab the code, then:
  - Run `npm install -g http-server`, or use some other light-weight demo server locally.